Skip to main content

 Protocols for Male Hormonal Optimization

 For many men, the gradual decline of testosterone, a condition known as andropause or hypogonadism, is a central feature of aging.
-The symptoms can be debilitating, affecting everything from energy and mood to and sexual health.
+The symptoms can be debilitating, affecting everything from energy and mood to body composition and sexual health.
 Testosterone Replacement Therapy (TRT) is a well-established protocol to address this decline.
 However, a sophisticated approach goes beyond simply replacing testosterone.

 A standard, effective protocol often involves weekly intramuscular injections of Testosterone Cypionate.
 This provides a stable, predictable level of testosterone in the body.
 To ensure the therapy is balanced and sustainable, other medications are frequently included: